global-vmware/vcd_network_isolated_v2/README.md

 ## Data Center Group Isolated Network Terraform Module

 This Terraform module will deploy a Data Center Group Isolated Network into an existing VMware Cloud Director (VCD) Environment.
-This module can be used to provsion new Data Center Group Networks into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.
+This module can be used to provision new Data Center Group Networks into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements